Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it conveys the idea of having much to do or accomplish before an end, likely referring to death or rest.
-The phrase, from Robert Frost’s poem, uses "miles" symbolically to represent tasks or goals rather than a literal distance.
+The idiom, from Robert Frost’s poem, uses "miles" symbolically to represent tasks or goals rather than a literal distance.

 Origin: